GIF: True color

 Although GIF is almost never used for true color images, it is possible to do so.
 A GIF image can include multiple image blocks, each of which can have its own 256-color palette, and the blocks can be tiled to create a complete image.
 Alternatively, the GIF89a specification introduced the idea of a "transparent" color where each image block can include its own palette of 255 visible colors plus one transparent color.
 A complete image can be created by layering image blocks with the visible portion of each layer showing through the transparent portions of the layers above.

 To render a full-color image as a GIF, the original image must be broken down into smaller regions having no more than 255 or 256 different colors.
 Each of these regions is then stored as a separate image block with its own local palette and when the image blocks are displayed together (either by tiling or by layering partially transparent image blocks), the complete, full-color image appears.
 For example, breaking an image into tiles of 16 by 16 pixels (256 pixels in total) ensures that no tile has more than the local palette limit of 256 colors, although larger tiles may be used and similar colors merged resulting in some loss of color information.

 Since each image block can have its own local color table, a GIF file having many image blocks can be very large, limiting the usefulness of full-color GIFs.
 Additionally, not all GIF rendering programs handle tiled or layered images correctly.
 Many rendering programs interpret tiles or layers as animation frames and display them in sequence as an animation with most web browsers automatically displaying the frames with a delay time of 0.1 seconds or more.

 Example GIF file

-Note that the hex numbers in the following tables are in little-endian byte order, as the format specification prescribes.
+The hex numbers in the following tables are in little-endian byte order, as the format specification prescribes.